7 Best Cooling Spices for Summer and Ayurveda Tips

 The most expensive spice in the world!

 Saffron strengthens the stomach and supports the digestive system.
-It reduces muscular spasms and inflammation.
-It also strengthens the heart, helps with anaemia and cools the brain.
+It reduces muscular spasms and inflammation, strengthens the heart, and helps with anaemia.
+It also has a cooling effect on the brain.

-Externally, it can be used as a paste to help skin conditions such as acne and eczema.
+Used externally, saffron can be made into a paste to support skin conditions such as acne and eczema.

 How to use it?

-Saffron works excellently in sweet dishes, rice and tea.
+Saffron works beautifully in sweet dishes, rice, and tea.

 Final Thoughts